 Once you get off at Amsterdam Centraal station, make sure you have your ticket handy, as you'll need to scan it at the NS ticket gates to exit.
 Amsterdam Centraal station is the city’s main station, so it’s the perfect location to start exploring – landmarks such as the Rijksmuseum, the Stedelijk Museum, the Van Gogh Museum, Anne Frank House and the Rembrandt House Museum are only a few minutes away from the train station.

-Keep reading to find train times, tips on finding cheap tickets and FAQs about the journey from London to Amsterdam Centraal station by train.
+Still not convinced?
+Keep reading to find train times, tips on getting cheap tickets and FAQs about the journey from London to Amsterdam Centraal by train.

 Eurostar is the exclusive high-speed train service that links London to Paris, Brussels, Amsterdam and the rest of Europe at speeds of up to 186 mph (300 km/h).
 All Eurostar trains have modern, comfortable facilities, plenty of room for luggage, and onboard food and beverage car.
 There are three comfort classes on offer – Standard, Standard Premier (equivalent to Premium Economy, with light refreshments served), and Business Premier (equivalent to First or Business Class, with flexible travel options, priority boarding, lounge access and delicious food and drink included).

 Most of the train companies across Europe release their tickets around three to six months in advance, many of which can be cheaper the earlier you book.
 If you know the dates you want to travel, you may be able to find some cheaper train tickets from London to Amsterdam-Centraal by booking early.§

 Many of the train services in Europe are also popular commuter services, lots of train companies increase ticket prices during “peak hours” (generally between 06:00 – 10:00 and 15:00 – 19:00 on weekdays).
 If you can, consider travelling outside of peak hours to find lower priced tickets.